Hermès: Beginnings in the 19th century

-Thierry Hermès was born on in Krefeld, in Germany, to a French father and a German mother.
-He settled in 1829 in Pont-Audemer, Normandy, a town known for working hides where he was employed as an apprentice to a saddlery and harness maker.
-Having become a master craftsman, he returned to Paris in 1837 where he opened his first workshop near the church of La Madeleine.
-He designed, made and sold high-quality harness and other equipment for horses.
+Thierry Hermès was born on in Krefeld (in what is now Germany) to a French father and a German mother.
+He settled in 1829 in Pont-Audemer, Normandy, a town known for working hides, where he was employed as an apprentice to a saddler and harness maker.
+Having become a master craftsman, he returned to Paris in 1837, where he opened his first workshop near the church of La Madeleine.
+He designed, made and sold high-quality harnesses and other equipment for horses.
 Hermès won several awards, including a first-class medal at the 1867 Exposition Universelle, which gave him access to a prestigious clientele, including world leaders such as Tsar Nicholas II.
 He died in Neuilly-sur-Seine in 1878.

 In 1880, Charles-Émile Hermès, Thierry's son, took over the direction of the company.
 He moved it to 24 rue du Faubourg-Saint-Honoré, where Hermès International is still headquartered.
-In 1889, assisted by his two sons, Adolphe and Émile-Maurice, he added other products for riders, such as horse blankets and silk casaques.
+In 1889, assisted by his two sons, Adolphe and Émile-Maurice, he added other products for riders, such as horse blankets and silk helmets.
 They succeeded their father in 1902, creating Hermès Frères.
 Shortly after, Émile-Maurice began furnishing the emperor of Russia with saddles. Émile-Maurice also created the Haut à Courroies bag for horsemen to carry their saddle and boots.

-During World War I, Émile-Maurice traveled to America.
+During World War I, Émile-Maurice traveled to the United States.
 The country was booming, and transportation, particularly the automobile, was progressing.
 On his return, he and his brother applied their saddlery expertise, including saddle stitch sewing, to the expanding luggage market.
 He also returned from this trip with the zipper technology, which he introduced to leather goods and fashion.
 Subsequently, Émile-Maurice was granted the exclusive rights to use the zipper for leather goods and clothing.
 In 1918, Hermès introduced the first leather golf jacket with a zipper, made for Edward, Prince of Wales.
 The zipper became known in France as the fermeture Hermès (Hermès fastener).